czarneckid/streak-coffeescript/README.md

 ## Installation

+[Placeholder for npm installation instructions]

 ## Usage

 streak is configurable with respect to its keys to allow for tracking other positive/negative things in a game like wins and losses, kills and deaths, etc.

+[Placeholder for usage details]

 ## Contributing